-Coordinated strategies from supply chain companies in the state of Sonora contribute quality turbine and engine components production from accessibility to materials, best practices, and performance.
-The Economic Development Council for Sonora (EDCS) worked to bring in industry specialists to provide resources to companies manufacturing turbines and engine components.
+Coordinated strategies from supply chain companies in the state of Sonora contribute quality turbine and engine components from accessibility to materials, best practices, and performance.
+The Economic Development Council for Sonora (EDCS) worked to bring in industry specialists and to provide resources to companies manufacturing turbines and engine components.
 Implementing a cluster specialization allows accessibility to materials, and provides a conducive business environment.
-The clusters are comprised of 64 companies that operate in Sonora and have acquired top certifications like AS9100.
+The cluster is comprised of 64 companies that operate in Sonora and have acquired top certifications like AS9100.

-Sonora has become a competitive region for aerospace manufacturing, specifically in the city of Guaymas where Rolls-Royce has a supply chain office, Williams International, and Ellison Surface Technologies, to name a few, have helped build a connection between key suppliers in Mexico and enhance the aerospace cluster.
-The Offshore Group Director of Market Development Mike Smith, describes Sonora’s cluster as a “successful evolution because Rolls-Royce saw an opportunity in local capabilities and decided this is where they need to establish a department of excellence.”
+Sonora has become a competitive region for aerospace manufacturing, specifically in the city of Guaymas where Rolls-Royce has a supply chain office.
+Williams International and Ellison Surface Technologies, among others, have helped build a connection between key suppliers in Mexico and enhance the aerospace cluster.
+The Offshore Group's Director of Market Development Mike Smith, describes Sonora’s cluster as a “successful evolution because Rolls-Royce saw an opportunity in local capabilities and decided this is where they need to establish a department of excellence.”
 The mature workforce has given rise to many opportunities of growth in the region.

 Aerospace Manufacturing Workforce in Sonora